28 Nov Puppy Vaccinations and tips on buying a new puppy

 Will you be getting insurance?

 In short… YES!
 We always recommend insurance for all of our furry little friends.
-Unfortunately, rising costs of medicine and surgery can mean that looking after a pet can be an expensive exercise.
+Unfortunately, the rising costs of medicine and surgery can mean that looking after a pet can be an expensive exercise.
 It is always sensible to have some kind of financial safety net with all pets, be they indoor or outdoor, small or big, young or old.
 There are many options for pet insurance- Petplan, RSPCA, Woolworths to name a few.
 Most will give you an online quote- but don’t be tempted to go with the cheapest one first off.
 Read the fine print to determine what conditions are covered and what aren’t.
 If you are buying a purebred dog ensure breed related conditions are covered by your pet insurance.
 Dog vaccination costs are covered by most insurance companies in Australia.

 You need to be prepared for puppy shots!
 Your new best friend will need some puppy vaccinations and treatment for the prevention of external and internal parasites (fleas, ticks, worms etc).
-It is very important that you keep these vaccinations and preventatives up to date as most of what we prevent against can be incredibly dangerous and in some cases fatal.
+It is very important that you keep these vaccinations and preventatives up to date as most of what we prevent can be incredibly dangerous and in some cases fatal.

 At Southern cross vets we have the following puppy vaccination schedule:

 - 6-8 weeks C3